 Now in its fourth year running, TimberFever is a design-build competition presented by Moses Structural Engineers.
-We bring architecture and civil engineering students from universities across Ontario together to build a life-size structure out of wood.
+We bring architecture and civil engineering students from universities across Canada together to build a life-size structure out of wood.

 Our mission is to create collaboration between students of architecture and engineering, while developing design, construction and communication skills that will be invaluable to their future careers.